raspberrypilearning/top-5-emoji-list/en/step_4.md

 --- /task ---

-So far you have used CSS classes that were created for you.
-Now you are going to create a new CSS class called `transparent` which you can use to make the `<main>` HTML element transparent.
+So far, you have used CSS classes that were created for you.
+Now you are going to create a new CSS class called `transparent`, which you can use to make the `<main>` HTML element transparent.

 An opacity of `0.95` is slightly transparent.

-Add the `.transparent` rule below the comment:
+Add the `.transparent` rule below the comment.

 --- task ---